Test-driven development

-Test-driven development (TDD) is a way of writing code that involves writing an automated unit-level test case that fails, then writing just enough code to make the test pass, then refactoring both the test code and the production code, then repeating with another new test case.
+Test-driven development (TDD) is a way to write source code that involves writing an automated unit-level test case that fails, then writing just enough code to make the test pass, then refactoring both the test code and the production code, then repeating with another new test case.

 Alternative approaches to writing automated tests is to write all of the production code before starting on the test code or to write all of the test code before starting on the production code.
-With TDD, both are written together, therefore shortening debugging time necessities.
+With TDD, both are written together, therefore shortening debugging time needs.

 TDD is related to the test-first programming concepts of extreme programming, begun in 1999, but more recently has created more general interest in its own right.

-Programmers also apply the concept to improving and debugging legacy code developed with older techniques.
+Programmers also apply the concept to improving and debugging legacy code developed with older methods.

 History

 Software engineer Kent Beck, who is credited with having developed or "rediscovered" the technique, stated in 2003 that TDD encourages simple designs and inspires confidence.

 The original description of TDD was in an ancient book about programming.
 It said you take the input tape, manually type in the output tape you expect, then program until the actual output tape matches the expected output.
 After I'd written the first xUnit framework in Smalltalk I remembered reading this and tried it out.
 That was the origin of TDD for me.
 When describing TDD to older programmers, I often hear, "Of course.
 How else could you program?"
 Therefore I refer to my role as "rediscovering" TDD.

 — Kent Beck, "Why does Kent Beck refer to the 'rediscovery' of test-driven development?
 What's the history of test-driven development before Kent Beck's rediscovery?"